tanay123456789/postman-docs/src/pages/docs/flows/tutorials/tutorials-intro.md

 To add a new block, select **Add Block** at the bottom of the canvas.
 This opens the block list, and you can select a block type.
 Then select the canvas to drop the block.

-Each block has an input and output ports:
+Each block has input and output ports.
+You can see them when you hover over a block:

 <!--TODO: screenshot -->

 You can connect individual blocks by dragging an output port from one block to the input port of another block.

-You can quickly create blocks that are connected to other blocks by selecting the **+** in a block's output port.
+You can also quickly create new blocks that are connected to other blocks by selecting the **+** in a block's output port.
+This opens the block list, just like when you click **Add Block**, but the new block will be automatically connected to the previous one.

+To disconnect blocks, select the connector between them and press Delete.
+Likewise, to delete a block, select it and press Delete.

 ## Configuring blocks